deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 - Restaking only one interface? managing positions through other frontends?
 - Operator and AVS through CLI, but basically pure on-chain actions
 - AVS manages own contracts

+CLI like self hosting (medium), because it's local, but not low risk, because if the CLI has a bug/vulnerability, there is no immediate backup

 > Accessibility score: Low/Medium/High